What is a Babymoon?

-Another option is to be pampered and spoiled by the grandparents-to-be or good friends.
+Another option is just be pampered and spoiled by the grandparents-to-be or good friends.

-Would a babymoon be something you and your spouse could use before the pitter patter of tiny feet fill your lives?
+Would a babymoon be something you and your partner could use before the pitter patter of tiny feet fill your lives?

-If so, these travel pointers will help you to make the most of your great escape.
+If so, these babymoon tips and travel pointers will help you to make the most of your great escape.

 The best time for your getaway is in your second trimester.
 According to the American College of Obstetrics and Gynecology, not only will you have left the morning sickness behind and regained your energy, you may very well have rediscovered your libido!

 Also you won’t have that “I’m a whale” feeling accompanied with swelling and the return of exhaustion many moms-to-be have in their third trimester.
 Planning your babymoon in the second trimester will make it much easier to enjoy your escape.

 2. Picking the perfect place to renew, relax, rejuvenate